yetanalytics/pedestal-oidc/README.md

 * `:header-invalid` - The header does not start with `Bearer `.
 No exception.
 * `:kid-not-found` - The indicated public key is not found by ID.
 An exception is passed with ex-data containing the `:kid`
 * `:validation` - The token failed unsigning with `buddy-sign`.
 The provided exception contains the `:cause` in its ex-data.
+* `:keyset-invalid` - The keyset function failed to return a map.
+* `:keyset-error` - (sync only) the keyset function threw an unhandled error.
 * `:unknown` - An unknown exception was thrown.
 See the provided exception for more info.

 The default `:unauthorized` function will add the failure keyword to the context as `:com.yetanalytics.pedestal-oidc/failure`.
 By default exceptions will not be retained.